KokTeng00/PDF-Translation/ReadMe.md

 ## Features

 - **PDF Extraction:**
-  Leverages robust methods for text extraction and image OCR from PDF files.
+  Leverages robust methods for text extraction.
+For PDF extraction, OpenAI is used to summarize or extract text from images instead of conventional OCR techniques.

 - **Translation:**
   Translates the extracted text into the desired language using OpenAI’s API.
   Default target language is Chinese.

 - **Web User Interface:**
   Provides a simple and responsive interface for PDF uploads and displaying translated content.
+  **Note:** When you click on the "Extract & Translate" button, please wait a minute as the system processes the translation until the translated text is shown.

 - **Model Fine-Tuning (Optional):**
   Experiment with fine-tuning your translation model using mT5 along with VBLoRA for parameter-efficient training.